Auto Mechanic Programs in Birmingham, Alabama

 Auto Mechanic Certification Options

 Certifications can significantly enhance your employability and expertise.
-Here are some key certifications for auto mechanics in Birmingham:
+In Birmingham, the following certifications are highly recommended:

-- ASE Certification: Offered by the National Institute for Automotive Service Excellence, ASE certifications are highly valued by employers.
-They cover various areas such as brakes, electrical systems, and engine repair.
-Learn more about ASE
+- ASE Certification: Offered by the National Institute for Automotive Service Excellence, ASE certifications cover various areas of automotive repair.
+ASE Certification

-- NASTF Certification: The National Automotive Service Task Force offers certifications in advanced areas like driver-assistance systems and hybrid/electric vehicles.
-Learn more about NASTF
+- NASTF Certification: The National Automotive Service Task Force provides certifications in advanced automotive technologies.
+NASTF Certification

 Auto Mechanic Requirements, Certifications, and Licensing in Birmingham, AL